dragonfire535/xiao/README.md

 * **glass-shatter:** Draws an image or a user's avatar with a glass shatter in front of it.
 * **glitch:** Draws an image or a user's avatar but glitched.
 * **greyscale:** Draws an image or a user's avatar in greyscale.
+* **hollywood-star:** Sends a Hollywood Walk of Fame star with the name of your choice.
 * **ifunny:** Draws an image with the iFunny logo.
 * **invert:** Draws an image or a user's avatar but inverted.
 * **minecraft-skin:** Sends the Minecraft skin for a user.